 I turned and walked into the dark, wondering if I'd taken one step closer to perdition this night, or one step back.

-The adventures continues in The Killing Knife, available for free at Amazon.
+The Assassin's Blade features the first seven Assassin Without a Name stories.
 Give it a read and please remember to leave a review.